More Country and Country Rock

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low

-Too many instruments and voices jammed into too little space in the upper midrange.
+Too many instruments and voices jammed into too little space in the upper midrange during the loudest passages.
 When the tonality is shifted-up, even slightly, or there is too much compression, there will be too many elements — voices, guitars, drums — vying for space in the upper area of the midrange, causing congestion and a loss of clarity.

 A True Super Disc (Second Only to the First Album in that Respect)